1414C/jiffy/README.md

     $ go run main.go

     This will run the program using a set of default configuration that has been compiled into the binary.
-    Default configuration may be edited in the generated appobj/appconf.go file to suit local requirements.
+    The default configuration may be edited in the generated appobj/appconf.go file to suit local requirements.
     The default application settings are shown in the server configuration file format.
     The default configuration publishes the end-points on port 3000 over http due to the absence of the 'cert_file' and 'key_file' values.